Using the arts to teach goals and objectives across the curriculum

 Working in partnership with principals, school planning teams, and arts administrators, we:

-- scaffold instruction appropriately so it adds up and makes sense at the end of the institute
+• scaffold instruction so it adds up and makes sense at the end of the institute;

 You guys made my brain grow.
 Thanks. — Middle School Science and Art teacher with many years experience

-- Participants move from reflection to action by collaborating with arts teachers and other specialists to design curriculum-based lesson plans and build thematic units that teach complex concepts holistically.
+• Participants move from reflection to action by collaborating with arts teachers and other specialists at their school to design curriculum-based lesson plans and build thematic units that teach complex concepts holistically.

-- Participants share their planning with specialists and other grade-level teachers to begin multi-disciplinary and vertical integration.
+• Participants share their planning with specialists and other grade-level teachers to also begin multi-disciplinary and vertical integration.

 “We had lots of great ideas and were able to begin creating a whole unit on butterfly life cycles.” — New 2nd Grade Teacher